Goddess Empowerment and Healing Retreat

 Immerse yourself in the Meditation, Yoga, and Study of six great Hindu Goddesses that represent archetypes of the Divine Feminine.
 This is a women's retreat where we will explore how we perceive and embody different aspects of the Goddesses.

 Each morning a puja (offering ceremony) and a 2 hour Sattva Yoga Journey is offered that includes asana, pranayama, mantra and kriya for the Goddess of the day.
 In the afternoon we'll get to connect with nature in Sedona by going on hikes amongst the stunning red rocks and swimming in the sweet pools of Oak Creek.
-Journaling and napping is always an option.
+Journaling and napping are always an option.

 Late afternoons and evenings will be filled with learning more about the particular Goddess - Herstory, how She appears throughout time, Her divine qualities and attributes, Her mantras and Hymns, and the ways to worship Her, externally and internally.
 We'll sing kirtan and devotional songs and all are welcome to make an offering of their own.